-Table 14 Web Configurator Icons in the Title Bar
+Table 25 Web Configurator Icons in the Title Bar

-ICON DESCRIPTION Wizard Wizard : Click this icon to open screens where you can configure the Zyxel Device's time zone and WiFi settings.
-Theme Theme: Click this icon to select a color that you prefer and apply it to the Web Configurator.
-Theme Language Language: Select the language you prefer.
-Restart Restart: Click this icon to reboot the Zyxel Device without turning the power off.
-Logout Logout: Click this icon to log out of the Web Configurator.
+ICON DESCRIPTION Wizard Wizard: Click this icon to open screens where you can configure the Zyxel Device's time zone and WiFi settings.
+Theme: Click this icon to select a color that you prefer and apply it to the Web Configurator.
+Theme Theme Language Language: Select the language you prefer.
+Help Help: Click this link to display web help pages.
+The help pages provide descriptions for all of the configuration screens.